quangvdao/jolt/book/src/spec/overview.md

 # Specification of Jolt

-In this section, we give a full specification of Jolt, specifically focusing on the constraint system that Jolt imposes on the witness.
+This chapter gives a specification of Jolt, including the constraint system and an overview of proof generation & verification process.
+It is meant to document the Jolt codebase in greater details than in [the section on Architecture Overview](../how/architecture.md).